 Does Reverse Psychology Work?

 Reverse psychology can work.
-In fact, in two studies, researchers concluded that people do use reverse psychology and it does accomplish its goals.
-Reverse psychology doesn't always work, however.
-Many factors come into play.
-For reverse psychology to work, the target person must believe the ruse.
-They must believe that you want them to do something before they react by doing the opposite.
+In fact, in two studies, researchers concluded that in some cases, reverse psychology can accomplish its goal.
+In other cases, however, reverse psychology doesn't work.
+Many factors come into play, for reverse psychology to work; the target person must believe the ruse.
+They must believe that you want them to do something before they react, by doing the opposite.
 They also must not realize you're using reverse psychology.
 Finally, certain people are more susceptible to reverse psychology than others.

 Which People "Fall For" Reverse Psychology?

 People who have a laid-back, relaxed personality are often less likely to fall for reverse psychology, simply because they're less likely to feel reactance.
 So, who does feel reactance and respond by doing the opposite of what is demanded?
-Typically, people who are irritable, stubborn, or overly emotional are more likely to be fooled by reverse psychology.
+Typically, people who are irritable, stubborn, or overly emotional are more likely to be persuaded by reverse psychology.

 Furthermore, because the cognitive development of children is less advanced than adults, they may not be able to pick up on clues that someone is using reverse psychology on them.
 Teens may have the cognitive ability to recognize what’s going on, but because they're so focused on asserting their independence, their reactance may be so strong that they still do the opposite of what is demanded.

 How To Use Reverse Psychology